MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 ## Connectivity issue on cellular network

-If you are facing internet connectivity issues on cellular network, check if Microsoft Defender for Endpoint has cellular data enabled: Open Settings app > MS Defender > ensure that "Cellular data" is enabled for MS Defender.
+If you're facing internet connectivity issues on cellular network, check if Microsoft Defender for Endpoint has cellular data enabled: Open Settings app > MS Defender > ensure that "Cellular data" is enabled for MS Defender.

 If you still have connectivity issues, check if turning on/off Airplane mode helps resolve the issue.
 If the issue persists, [send us logs](ios-troubleshoot.md#send-in-app-feedback).